 Catnip isn’t as popular with our feline pals as many people think.
 Not all kitties are interested in it.
 In fact, about half of these cute furballs are immune to its effects.
 If your furball doesn’t care for it, try getting her honeysuckle cat toys.
 For reasons no one knows, kitties that aren’t affected by catnip often do enjoy honeysuckle.
 (Just add this to the many, many things we’ll probably never understand about Fluffy.)

-By the time Fluffy reaches her senior years, she’ll probably be more interested in snoozing beneath the tree with the rest of the presents than in trying to topple it.
+By the time Fluffy reaches her senior years, she’ll likely prefer relaxing under the tree, dreaming of what cats want for the holidays, rather than causing mischief.
 Comfort is definitely king when it comes to caring for senior cats.
 You may also want to look into pet ramps or stairs, or perhaps a litterbox made just for senior kitties.
 Grooming furniture, such as a piece with a roller brush your pet can rub against, is also a good bet.
 Your vet may also recommend supplements.

 Every year, there are more and more modern gadgets to choose from.
 Our feline pals have quite a few options here as well!
 You may want to try offering your kitty a robotic mouse, or perhaps a remote-controlled toy.
 Fluffy may also want to try her paw at playing video games: you can download ones just for kitties to play on a phone or tablet.
 (This can be a good way to repurpose a phone or tablet you’re upgrading.)